 Cultural Pursuits in Johor Bahru

 Sure Johor Bahru is famous for it’s good food and many shops, but there are cultural gems within easy reach.
-Nearby historical landmarks like the Abu Bakar Royal Palace Museum and the Sultan Abu Bakar Mosque top my list of things to do in Johor Bahru.
+Nearby historical landmarks like the Abu Bakar Royal Palace Museum and the Sultan Abu Bakar Mosque are definitely in my list of things to do in Johor Bahru.
 The treasures of sultan rule at the palace are still impressive as is the old colonial style on show at the Mosque.
 When I’m looking for someplace serene I’ll head to Johor Bahru Old Chinese Temple, a traditional temple where it feels like I’ve stepped into ancient China.

 Another wonderful spot to see is also a record-breaker.
 The Arulmigu Sri Rajakaliamman Glass Temple is one of Johor Bahru’s oldest Hindu temples, and is listed in the Guinness Book of records for being the nation’s only glass temple.
 Here Indian gods and almost every surface inside the temple are rendered in glass and mirrorwork that is just dazzling.